 Employers should ask employees to sign the letter to indicate acceptance.

-An employee who feels unduly pressured into accepting a new arrangement and quits the job may have a case for constructive dismissal.
+An employee who feels unduly pressured into accepting a new arrangement who quits may have a case for constructive dismissal.

 5.2 Homeworking is not self-employment.